-Almost every company in the world has sales people in one form or another.
-A question we get asked seemingly everyday is: Why are some people successful in sales while others are not?
+Almost every company in the world has salespeople in one form or another.
+A question we get asked seemingly every day is: Why are some people successful in sales while others are not?
 In other words, what makes for a good salesperson?
 This is a question that sales managers and executives ask themselves regularly, particularly when hiring a new salesperson.
 Perhaps a more perplexing question is why someone who is successful selling in one job is a complete failure in another, or vice versa.
 Is there a way of dramatically increasing your odds that someone is going to succeed in a sales role?

 The Top Five

 The extent to which someone is driven to succeed.
 It is usually associated with competitiveness and goal achievement.
 The fear of failing is also a component that comes into play here.

 The key here is the extent to which the individual can function effectively even when faced with rejection or stressful situations.
-This might also be referred to as ‘Resilience.’
+This might also be referred to as "Resilience."

 In essence, this relates to the extent to which people see themselves as responsible for their own success or failure.
 They are accountable.